shanthalalgudi/Product-Launch-Playbook/README.md

 ## Productivity Tool

-This playbook streamlines product launch planning.
-A Product Manager or team member fills in a structured brief — business problem, persona, messaging, channels, metrics, and risks — and an AI assistant generates a complete Product Launch Plan in minutes.
+This is a reusable AI-powered framework that generates a complete Product Launch Plan from a structured PM input brief.
+To demonstrate it in action, a fictional B2B SaaS product called CodeSpark Assist was used as the worked example covering competitive positioning, messaging, launch channels, metrics, and risk.

 ---